Keru3p/dotfiles/README.md

-# dotfiles
+# berry rice
 dotfiles for berrywm rice

-Don't worry, be happy
+# Don't worry, be happy